 Sony's Bravia TVs since 2015 have run on Android TV with Google Assistant voice controls built into the OS and Sony has confirmed its 2018 sets will do the same (with added Alexa).
 When you set up the telly you add your Google account and as well as opening apps searching for TV shows and movies (across Google's apps, not within for instance Netflix) your Sony TV will show up in your Google Home app and you can use voice to ask internet queries and control smart home kit as usual.

 It's much the same set up for owners of recent Philips OLED TVs including the 7000, 8000 and 9000 Series which all come with Ambilight.
 If you want to use voice with both the remote - which has a handy full keyboard - and your phone, download the Philips TV Remote app.
 Android TVs also have built-in Google Cast so you can send videos from apps like Netflix, Spotify, BBC and Google Play Movies + TV from your phone or tablet.

 The last major TV manufacturer that's already selling Android TVs is Sharp - its Aquos range which goes from 45-inch right up to 80-inch (in 8K) has built-in Assistant voice controls, Google Cast and all the usual Google apps - YouTube, Play Movies etc. Plus you can hook up as many as four wireless controllers to play Android games.

 Nvidia Shield TV

 The Nvidia Shield TV can stream 4K HDR video, has Assistant-powered voice search, Cast support and comes with an optional Shield controller for Android gaming.
-See also the similarly gaming focused Razer Forge Android TV box.
+This has recently been given a revamp, with a new, customisable home screen that moves movies, games and apps to the forefront.
+See also the similarly gaming-focused Razer Forge Android TV box.